GlebRazgar/Neurons/README.md

 # Neurons
-Modelling neurons - simple to complex
+Modelling neurons from scratch - simple to complex